 In addition to working directly with Allon Advocacy's clients, he is a frequent conference panelist and his perspective is frequently solicited by reporters on the technology, financial services, and regulatory beats.

-Rebecca Mulholland, Chief of Staff and Policy Advisor, represents Allon Advocacy on Capitol Hill and oversees the firm's executive operations.
+Rebecca Mulholland, Senior Policy Advisor, represents Allon Advocacy's clients on Capitol Hill and before various regulatory agencies.
 Rebecca works directly with the firm's clients to provide substantive strategic value, conduct legislative and regulatory research to inform clients' policy decisions, and liaise on behalf of the firm's clients with legislators and regulators.

 Rebecca joined the firm after twelve years in the aviation industry, working closely with legislators and regulators at the federal, state, and local levels.
 She has a strong understanding of the federal appropriations and authorization processes, and has deep working relationships with members of the United States House of